looker/block-bqml-arima/README.md

 3. Review **required Looker permissions** and click `Accept`<br>_note these permissions allow Marketplace to install the Block and are not related to user or developer permissions on your instance_
 4. Specify **configuration details**
     - Select **Connection Name** from dropdown.
 This value will be saved to the Block's manifest file for the constant named `CONNECTION_NAME` and referenced throughout the Block.
     - Enter **name of dataset for storing Model details and related tables**.
-This value can be same dataset used for Looker PDTs as defined in the selected connection.
+This value can be the same dataset used for Looker PDTs as defined in the selected connection.
 This value will be saved to the Block's manifest file for the constant name `looker_temp_dataset_name` and referenced throughout the Block.

 Upon successful completion of the installation, a green Check Mark and bar will appear.
 These new objects are installed: